ahbarnett/DPLS-demos/README.md

 Numerical codes for CPAM paper on doubly-periodic Laplace and Stokes (DPLS).
-These demonstrate numerical homogenization of random periodic smooth geometries for the potential-drop-driven Laplace Neumann BVP, and pressure-drop-driven Stokes Dirichlet (no-slip velocity) BVP.
+These demonstrate numerical homogenization of random periodic smooth geometries for the potential-drop-driven Laplace and conduction
+Neumann BVPs, and the pressure-drop-driven
+Stokes Dirichlet (no-slip velocity) BVP.

 Language: MATLAB (driving FMMLIB2D which uses MEX interfaces to fortran binaries).
 No MATLAB Toolboxes are needed.
 It has been tested on MATLAB R2016b.